Lab 3 - Circuits

 Example Circuit

-Once you have become familiar with the simulator interface, it is time to try out some of our circuits from class.
+Once you have become familiar with the tool interface, it is time to try out some of our circuits from class.

 Experimenting with Circuits